 Our Story

-Allied health programs have a long and distinguished history at Vanderbilt.
-Some of Vanderbilt’s programs have been serving students from as early as 1929.
-In 2016, the allied health programs migrated from Vanderbilt University to Vanderbilt University Medical Center (VUMC), a Tennessee non-profit corporation 501(c)(3).
+Allied health programs have a long and distinguished history at Vanderbilt University Medical Center (VUMC), a Tennessee non-profit corporation 501(c)(3).
+In 2016, allied health programs migrated from Vanderbilt University to VUMC.
 The Center for Programs in Allied Health (CPiAH) was created to serve as the central support system for allied health education programs at VUMC.
-CPiAH currently houses six core certificate programs and offers one pipeline Medical Assistant program in partnership with Nashville State Community College.
+CPiAH currently houses three certificate programs.

 As the need for allied health professionals grows nationwide, CPiAH is committing to growing more opportunities.
 Part of our strategic growth plan is to offer more pipeline programs that directly support the needs of VUMC.
 We are committed to helping you start your allied health education journey and even your allied health career here at VUMC.